Modio88/GL_DCS/README.md

 # GL_DCS
 An automatic detection and classification system for glacial lake <br>
-This is the official implementation of the paper "An automated glacial lake inventory framework based on multi-task deep learning"<br>
+This is the official implementation of the paper "A multi-task deep learning framework for seven-class glacial lake mapping and its application in the Hindu Kush-Himalaya"<br>
 Authors:Lusheng Che, Quntao Duan, Baili Chen, Renjie Huang, Tingting Sun, Kaiyu Liu, Lihui Luo*
 # Installation
 This system is based on the YOLO26 and SAM2 models.
 For instructions on setting up the runtime environment, please refer to the link below.